Louis Buisseret: Biography

 In 1920, Buisseret actively participated in leading salons and gallery exhibits in Belgium.
-In 1922, Buisseret married Emilie Empain, who often acted as a model for him.
+In 1922, he married Emilie Empain, who often acted as a model for him.
 Buisseret's work was exhibited at the Carnegie Institute, Pittsburgh in 1926.
 In 1928, Buisseret’s work was rejected by the Salon of La Louviere for its obscene character.
 This incident led to the establishment of Nervia, a group of artists, by Buisseret, Anto Carte, and Leon Eeckman, who supported promising young artists.

-In 1929, Bruisseret was appointed as director of the Art Academy of Bergen, where he held the position for 20 years.
+In 1929, Buisseret was appointed as director of the Art Academy of Bergen, where he held the position for 20 years.

 Auction

 Buisseret's work has been offered at auction multiple times.
 The record price for Buisseret at auction is $17,795 USD for an artwork titled Portrait of Mrs Homer Saint-Gaudens sold in 2008.